minorole/booksite/instruction/free-marketplace-prd.md

 - Order management
 - Analytics dashboard

-#### 2.3.1 AI-Powered Chatbox for Admin Panel
+#### 2.3.1 AI-Powered Admin Interface (LLM-driven chat interface that focuses on inventory management, absolutely follows the database schema)
 - **Interactive Chat Interface**:
   - A chatbox that greets the admin and asks what they would like to do (e.g., change inventory number, add new listing).
   - Supports text input and file uploads (images) from both desktop and mobile devices.
 - **Image Upload and Processing**:
   - Admins can upload book images directly from their devices.
   - The system uses AI to extract information such as title and subtitle from the image.
   - Generates a draft description for the book, which the admin can edit.
 - **Inventory Management**:
   - Allows admins to update inventory numbers or add new listings through the chat interface.
   - Once confirmed, the system sends the data to the backend to update the database and store the image for the listing.
 - **Title Update Commands**:
   - Support natural language title updates (e.g., "should be [title]", "title is [title]")
   - Immediate validation and confirmation of title changes
   - Preservation of original Chinese characters
 - **Book Creation Flow**: